5 Positive teachings of Italian lifestyle to better your life by Julie Furlong

 But this time was oh so different, I was older, wiser and had a little more in my back pocket.
 Every moment was a pleasure.
 I felt indulged with the enormous amount of options of things to do, to experience, see and taste.
 Seriously, I did not have one bad meal.

 This time I paid attention, I planned my time and slowly soaked in the surroundings.
 My biggest observation of all, was the people and the fact that they have not lost sight of Italian traditions.
-With the distraction of today’s technology and the expectation of instant gratification (Read: Living The Now) I feel we have lost some sight of human connection (Read: Face to Face Communication).
+With the distraction of today’s technology and the expectation of instant gratification (Read: 7 Great benefits of living in the now) I feel we have lost some sight of human connection (Read: Why you shouldn’t forget the importance of face to face communication).
 But not the Italians, they are all over it!

 They are so passionate, traditional, personable and engaged and from what I saw, we can learn a lot from them.
 They are all so intensely connected, with strong family beliefs and values.